-We draw attention to Note 2(b) to the financial statements which describes the significant judgements and assumptions applied by management in the absence of the St Helena Airport Operating Contract defining these requirements.
+We draw attention to Note 2(c) to the financial statements which describes the significant judgements and assumptions applied by management in the absence of the St Helena Airport Operating Contract defining these requirements.
+Our opinion is not modified in respect of this matter.